olahsymbo/ai-code-review-action/README.md

-# Strict AI Code Review Action
+# AI Code Review Action

 A pull-request reviewer that can use GPT, Claude, and Gemini together.
 It runs one compact review per configured provider over the actual Git diff.